-Sleep chronotype is closely related to circadian rhythm, which controls the day-to-day sleep-wake cycle and releases melatonin in response to environmental cues such as light and temperature.
+Sleep chronotype is closely related to circadian rhythm, which controls the day-to-day sleep-wake cycle.
+Chronotype does not influence total sleep time.
 However, while circadian rhythm can be “trained” by adhering to a strict schedule, the underlying chronotype exists on a more permanent basis.

+When a person’s natural chronotype comes into conflict with the demands of their schedule, this is termed social jetlag .
 People who have a later chronotype may suffer from social jetlag and feel permanently tired if they need to wake up early for work or school.
 Likewise, those who prefer to go to bed earlier may not do well with social or cultural activities that are programmed later in the evening.
 For both groups, trying to perform activities that require concentration or creativity may be difficult at non-peak times.

+Multiple studies have found associations between chronotype and personality.
 Morning people tend to perform better in school , while evening types may have more of an aptitude for creative thinking.
 It is difficult to say whether these traits are innate or whether they are due to secondary factors, such as the fact that school tends to start early in the day and many creative professions require people to be active in the evening.

-Eveningness is also linked to impulsivity, anger, depression, and anxiety, as well as a host of negative habits including risk-taking , skipping breakfast and eating more in the evening , using more electronic media .
+Evening people tend to have more flexible sleep schedules, be less physically active, and sleep less on weekdays, increasing their risk for sleep apnea, obesity, type 2 diabetes, mental disorders, and metabolic syndrome.
+Eveningness is also linked to impulsivity, anger, depression, and anxiety, as well as a host of negative habits including risk-taking , skipping breakfast and eating more in the evening , and using more electronic media .

 For those who must adhere to a routine that does not match their chronotype, melatonin supplements, light therapy, or careful attention to sleep hygiene habits may help shift circadian rhythm to reduce insomnia and the effects of social jetlag.
 However, most people find they are unable to permanently change their chronotype.